Global Presence – Local Solutions

 Specifically in the United States, our practice is focused on advising businesses regarding critical disputes and mass tort litigation, and our lawyers have an impressive record of sharply limiting and disposing of class actions and mass litigations.
 In Europe, the Middle East and Asia, we have an extremely wide-ranging disputes practice, with an emphasis on high-value, complex international disputes in a variety of sectors and industries.
 Our lawyers work together, across various geographical and industry lines, to provide the best advice and representation to our clients.
 Our specialty practice and industry areas include:

-Appellate, Aviation Litigation, Commercial Litigation and Disputes, Construction and Engineering, Financial Services Litigation, Employment & Labor, Energy & Natural Resources Dispute Resolution, Government Investigations & White Collar Criminal Defense, Insurance Recovery, International Arbitration, Intellectual Property Litigation, Product Liability, Securities Litigation & Enforcement, and Shipping.
+Appellate, Aviation Litigation, Complex Litigation, Construction and Engineering, Financial Services Litigation, Employment & Labor, Energy & Natural Resources Dispute Resolution, Government Investigations & White Collar Criminal Defense, Insurance Recovery, International Arbitration, Intellectual Property Litigation, Product Liability, Securities Litigation & Enforcement, and Shipping.

 Reed Smith’s Value Proposition

 In this challenging environment, clients seek cost certainty.
 We aim to provide reliable estimates and budgets to achieve as much certainty as is practicable and to develop appropriate strategies for handling disputes.
 Alternative fee arrangements (AFAs) account for a substantial – and growing – part of our business, including in relation to disputes matters.

 Our innovative use of resources, technology and staffing, including through the Staff Attorney Group, helps to further ensure that we maintain efficient project management and pricing.
 In addition, and to keep ahead of increasingly complex litigation discovery obligations, our Records & E-Discovery team enables us to help clients effectively manage their records to meet compliance obligations, operational needs, and e-discovery requirements.